-Selma Transit: Four demand responsive vehicles are operated consistently eight hours each per weekday, on a staggered basis from 7 a.m. to 5:30 p.m., a fifth vehicle is operated four hours mid-day to insure continuous service during the respective lunch hour of the other four drivers.
-One demand responsive vehicle is operated on Saturdays for eight hours from 8 a.m. to 5 p.m.
+Selma Transit: Four demand responsive vehicles are operated consistently eight hours each per weekday, on a staggered basis from 7:00am to 5:30pm., a fifth vehicle is operated four hours mid-day to insure continuous service during the respective lunch hour of the other four drivers.
+One demand responsive vehicle is operated on Saturdays for eight hours from 8:00am to 5:00pm.